dataArtisans/flink-training-web/lessons/windows.md

 Session windows are based on an abstraction of windows that can _merge_.
 Each element is initially assigned to a new window, after which windows are merged whenever the gap between them is small enough.
 In this way, a late event can bridge the gap separating two previously separate sessions, producing a late merge.

-#### Evictors are Incompatible with Incremental Aggregation

-This is true simply by definition -- you can't evict elements you didn't store.
-But this means that designs that depend on using Evictors are adopting something of an anti-pattern.

 ## Further Reading

 - [Introducing Stream Windows in Apache Flink](http://flink.apache.org/news/2015/12/04/Introducing-windows.html) (Apache Flink blog)